 Chapter 7 identifies potential competition problems that might appear in tight oligopolies that are currently not addressed in the existing regulatory framework and that, in the opinion of BEREC, should be taken into consideration when reviewing the framework.
-This chapter also provides information about the criteria to identify tight oligopolies.
+This chapter also provides information about the criteria to identify tight oligopolies with sub-competitive outcomes.